 How Red Light Therapy Helps Repair Sun-Damaged Skin

-As we head into the summer months, we’re all excited to get some sunshine.
+We’re all excited to get some sunshine as we head into the summer months.
 However, sun damage is more than a bit of sunburn here and there.
-Sun damage not only ages skin more quickly, it has the potential to cause real harm in the form of skin cancer.
+Sun damage not only ages skin more quickly, but it also can cause real harm in the form of skin cancer.

-The damage is already done for some of us, but there are ways to repair sun damaged skin, like wrinkles and sun spots.
+The damage is already done for some of us, but you can repair sun-damaged skin, like wrinkles and sunspots.
 Red light therapy can help repair sun damage and reveal younger-looking skin, with the bonus of being a quick, painless treatment.

 Types of Sun Damage

 Ultimately, the cause of skin damage is too much exposure to ultraviolet (UV) light.
-Whether this is from true sunshine or regular exposure to ultraviolet light bulbs, the radiation from this type of light is damaging.
-In fact, your suntan is a natural response to protect the skin from radiation: more melanin is produced to darken the skin and reflect ultraviolet light instead of absorbing it.
-However, everyone should wear sunscreen for prolonged sun exposure regardless of their skin tone.
+This type of light radiation is damaging, whether from true sunshine or regular exposure to ultraviolet light bulbs.
+Your suntan is a natural response to protect the skin from radiation: your skin produces more melanin to reflect ultraviolet light instead of absorbing it.
+However, everyone should wear sunscreen for prolonged sun exposure regardless of skin tone.

 There are a few different types of skin damage: